VaradHajare/VaradHajare/README.md

 # 👋 Hi, I’m Varad Hajare!

 I’m a **Computer Engineering student** at AISSMS College of Engineering, Pune, passionate about innovative research, development, and creative problem-solving.
-I’m currently enhancing my skills in programming, data analysis, and software development through academic projects and collaborative initiatives.
+I’m currently enhancing my skills in Data Structures and Algorithms, Artificial Intelligence, and software development through academic projects and collaborative initiatives.

 ---